-As of June 30), 2011 10

-Cost Fair Cost Fair

-(in thousands) Basis Value Basis Value

-Financial instruments subject to market value risk:

-Investments held at cost \$ 10,871 \$ (a) \$ 10,366 \$ (a)
+As of June 30, 2011 1 As of December 31, 2010 Cost Fair Cost Fair (in thousands) Basis Value Basis V Value Financial instruments subject to market value risk: Investments held at cost \$ 10,871 \$ (a) \$ 10,366 \$ (a)

 (a) Includes securities that do not trade in public markets so the securities do not have readily determinable fair values.
 We estimate the fair value of these securities approximates their carrying value.
 There can be no assurance that we would realize the carrying value upon sale of the securities.